panda3d/panda3d-docs/programming/texturing/multiple-texture-coordinate-sets.rst

 Normally, you create multiple texture coordinate sets in the same modeling package that you use to create the model.
 Not all modeling packages, and not all Panda converters, support multiple texture coordinates.
-In fact, as of the time of this writing, only the Panda3D 1.1 version (or newer) of the maya2egg converter is known to convert multiple texture coordinates into Panda.

 If you happen to have a model with multiple texture coordinate sets, you can specify which set a particular texture should use by calling